luizrenault/a-29b-community/README.md

 ### Added
 - UFCP MENU and NAV formats.
 Now can set NAV MODE and time to destination display mode.
-- HUD speed cue for ETA and DT time to destination modes and time to dastination for ETA, DT or TTD modes.
+- HUD speed cue for ETA and DT time to destination modes and time to destination for ETA, DT or TTD modes.
 - NAV MODE AUTO.

 ### Fixes